 This occurs when blood sugar rises to extreme levels but ketoacidosis has not yet set in.
-This arises due to the administration of low doses of insulin or infection that could raise the demand of insulin within the body.
+A hyperosmolar hyperglycemic state arises because of the administration of low doses of insulin or infection which could raise the demand of insulin within the body.
 Common manifestations include increased urination, thirst, fatigue, and difficulty concentrating.
-Revision of insulin dose is needed in most of the cases.
-Hyperosmolar hyperglycemic state is more commonly seen in adults and the elderly.
+A revision of insulin dose is needed in most cases.
+A hyperosmolar hyperglycemic state is more common in adults and the elderly.

 This is a late complication of juvenile diabetes after long periods of the disease.
-Constantly elevated blood sugar leads to the glycation of lens proteins.
+Consistently elevated blood sugar levels lead to the glycation of lens proteins.
 Other changes that impair vision are the damage of the small vessels that supply the retina and revascularization with new weaker vessels that rupture easily.

-This occurs due to damage of the kidney microvasculature by the elevated blood glucose levels.
-There is glycation of the proteins leading to glomerular basement membrane thickening that results in hypertension and further damage to the kidneys.
+This occurs due to damage to the kidney microvasculature by elevated blood glucose levels.
+There is glycation of proteins leading to glomerular basement membrane thickening which results in hypertension and further damage to the kidneys.

 Damage to the small arteries that supply the peripheral nerves leads to reduced sensation and damage to these nerves.
-The loss of sensation predisposes the patients to skin injury that turns into wounds that rarely heal due to high blood sugar that supports microbial growth.
+The loss of sensation predisposes the patients to skin injuries that rarely heal due to high blood sugar levels that support microbial growth.

-The recent literature has shown that peripheral neuropathy in type 1 diabetes might be also the result of the toxicity of the end-products of glycation due to hyperglycemia.
+The recent literature has shown that peripheral neuropathy in type 1 diabetes might also result from toxic end-products of glycation due to hyperglycemia.